 5. Bushnell Banner Dusk & Dawn 1.5-4X 32mm Riflescope

-Bushnell is another great budget scope manufacturer.
-They are known for their scopes in all category.
-Dusk and dawn is a multi-x reticle scope mainly made for hunting.
+Bushnell is another great budget-scope manufacturer.
+They are known for their scopes in all categories.
+Dusk and Dawn is a multi-x reticle scope mainly made for hunting.

 Bushnell used aluminum to manufacture this scope.
 The aluminum used here is aircraft-grade aluminum.
 It’s durable and lightweight.
-Internal of the scope is purged with nitrogen to make it fog proof.
-Outside is sturdy enough to withstand shock as well.
+The internal of the scope is purged with nitrogen to make it fogproof.
+The outside is sturdy enough to withstand shock as well.

-Lens here is fully multi-coated.
+The lens here is fully multi-coated.
 Crisp clear footage with no distortion is always a welcome sight (no pun intended).
-As the name suggest, this scope is capable of hunting from dusk to dawn.
+As the name suggests, this scope is capable of hunting from dusk to dawn.
 Quite literally.
-Low-light performance of the scope is just amazing.
-It’s quite hard to believe just how good a scope on this price-range performs this good.
+The low-light performance of the scope is just amazing.
+It’s quite hard to believe just how good a scope on this price range performs this good.

 It’s an ideal pairing with the 444 if you are a hunter.
-You will absolutely love just how good it performs in different lighting condition.
+You will love just how well it performs in different lighting conditions.

 Is this scope made in USA?